-The Canon EOS 77D and the Canon EOS 5D Mark II are two digital cameras that were revealed to the public, respectively, in February 2017 and September 2008.
+The Canon EOS 77D and the Canon EOS 5D Mark II are two digital cameras that were announced, respectively, in February 2017 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (77D) and a full frame (5D Mark II) sensor.
-The 77D has a resolution of 24 megapixel, whereas the 5D Mark II provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 77D has a resolution of 24 megapixels, whereas the 5D Mark II provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 77D vs Canon 5D Mark II
+Body comparison: Canon 77D vs 5D Mark II

 The physical size and weight of the Canon 77D and the Canon 5D Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 77D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably larger (32 percent) than the Canon 77D.
 Moreover, the 5D Mark II is substantially heavier (57 percent) than the 77D.
 It is noteworthy in this context that the 5D Mark II is splash and dust-proof, while the 77D does not feature any corresponding weather-sealing.